z0r0z/v4-router/README.md

 Where the `receiver` is the end-recipient of the swap output and currency.

-`fromCurrency` is the initial currency used to make the swap from (`address(0)` is ETH).
+`fromCurrency` is the initial currency used to make the swap from (where `address(0)` is ETH).

-`amountSpecified` is the amount initially paid (if negative `-`) or required as output.
+`amountSpecified` is the amount initially paid or required as output (if negative `-`).

-Note: In cases where a multi-hop swap is made, this flag will guarantee the output of the first pool only.
+Note: In cases where a multi-hop swap is made, the `amountSpecified` flag will guarantee the output of the first pool only.
 `amountOutMin` is therefore used to enforce the end-output of the final pool included in the `keys` array of structs, more generally.
-However, the ability to include exact outputs in this fashion should still yield some precision benefits.
+However, the ability to include an exact output at the first destination should still yield some precision benefits.

-More specifically, `keys` include the following information (and are provided in the order of the pools to cross):
+More specifically, path swap `keys` include the following information (and are provided in the order of the pools to cross):

 ```solidity
 struct Key {